-In 2001 I decided to present a concert of all tamtam music which I called TAMTAM I. This concert featured James Tenney's Having Never Written a Note for Percussion and two versions of John Cage's One4 along with new pieces by Helen Lee and myself.
+In 2001 I decided to present a concert of all tamtam music which I called TAMTAM I. This concert featured James Tenney's Having Never Written a Note for Percussion and two versions of John Cage's One4 along with new pieces by Helen Lee (whispering silence) and myself (RING).

-In 2006 I presented a second concert of all tamtam music (TAMTAM II) which featured new works by Jarvis, Jones, Ricks and myself as well as James Tenney's For Percussion Perhaps, Or…(night).
+In 2006 I presented a second concert of all tamtam music (TAMTAM II) which featured new works by Peter Jarvis, Stuart Jones, Steve Ricks and myself as well as James Tenney's For Percussion Perhaps, Or…(night).

 My first CD "Music for Tamtams: METALMORPHOSIS" was released in 2008.
 With this CD I hope to acquaint the listener with the enormous sonic potential found in these most fascinating of instruments.